Cut energy bills with expert home advice

 Limited-time offer

-For a limited time, households in the eight parishes – Cassington, Eynsham, Freeland, Farmoor (Cumnor), Hanborough, North Leigh, South Leigh, and Stanton Harcourt & Sutton – can receive up to £300 in match-funding towards a full whole house energy efficiency assessment.
-(For more details, see further down the page).
+Households in the eight parishes – Cassington, Eynsham, Freeland, Farmoor (Cumnor), Hanborough, North Leigh, South Leigh, and Stanton Harcourt & Sutton – can receive up to £300 in match-funding towards a full whole house energy efficiency assessment.

-This is a first-come, first-served opportunity, with limited funding available until 31 March 2025 – so don’t miss out!.
-Apply now and take the first step towards a more energy-efficient home.
+This is a first-come, first-served offer with limited funding remaining – so don’t miss out.
+Apply now and take the first step towards a warmer, more energy-efficient home.

 Why planning matters